ircorona/Google-s-Data-Analytics-Case-Study/README.md

 ## Objective

-To present a comprehensive data analysis report, highlighting key patterns and providing actionable recommendations that can guide Cyclistic's marketing strategy.
+To present a comprehensive data analysis report, highlight key patterns, and provide actionable recommendations to guide Cyclistic's marketing strategy.

 ## About the Author

-To learn more about other projects I have, you can visit my website [Irmin Coronas G](https://irmincoronasg.com/).
+To learn more about other projects I have, you can visit my website [Irmin Corona](https://irmincoronasg.com/).

 ## Note

-This is a fictional case study and is part of a capstone project for Google's Data Analytics Professional Certificate.
+This fictional case study is part of a capstone project for Google's Data Analytics Professional Certificate.